What are you searching for?

 Heifer Station

-Heifer Station Winery is the the most child-friendly wine tasting in the Orange region, as it features a petting zoo and farm and lots of open space for the kids to explore!
+Heifer Station Winery is one of the most child-friendly wineries in the Orange region.
+It features a petting zoo and farm and lots of open space for the kids to explore!
 Heifer Station Vineyard is located on the volcanic basalt slopes of Mt.
 Canobolas.

 Heifer Station vineyard enjoys a near-perfect balance of elevation and sunshine, perfect for growing Chardonnay, Pinot Noir, Pinot Gris, Merlot and Shiraz.
-Be sure to book your one-hour tasting in advance (and be sure to order the incredible cheese platter too!).
+Be sure to book your one-hour tasting in advance (and order the incredible cheese platter too!).

 Visit Millthorpe